remg427/misp42splunk/docs/mispalerts.md

     - info: This string will be set in the Info field of MISP event.
 This value might be overall defined for the alert - see below

-CAUTION: Splunk syntax does not like field names like ip-src, email-subject.
+like ip-src, email-subject.
 You simply create fields using _ such as ip_src and the script will format the attribute names before pushing to MISP.

 ### create the alert and add alert_action to create events
 Save your search as alert.
 Select "Alert to create MISP event(s)" as action